szkjn/snakeopoly-go/README.md

 ## Getting Started

-To get started with Snakeopoly, clone this repository and ensure you have Golang 1.21.5 installed on your Windows machine.
-Open the project with Visual Studio Code and run main.go to launch the game.
+To get started with Snakeopoly, clone this repository and ensure you have Golang 1.21.5.

 Explore the game/ directory to understand the game's core logic and components.